-2) Every Base Station includes a data base, open for any-other Base Station in the same community or nearby in location; the BS data-base contains information necessary for spectrum sharing, and includes the information related to the Base station itself and the associated SSs; a Base Station and the associated SSs form a System air network system.
-Other Base Stations can send queries related to the information in the database to the DRRM entity, located in a Base Station (see Figure h14); The base station of air network system will be representative in the cooperation with other air network system when using wired network.
+- 2) Every Base Station includes a data base, open for any other Base Station in the same community; the BS data-base contains information necessary for spectrum sharing, and includes the information related to the Base station itself and the associated SSs; a Base Station and the associated SSs form a Systemsystem.
+Other Base Stations can send queries related to the information in the database to the DRRM entity, located in a Base Station (see Figure h14).; The base station shall represent its system in the cooperation with other systems when communicating over the backbone.
+It's possible to use the subscriber station to relay the control messages in some situations.
+The base station locations may be registered by GPS or other positioning systems, however there is no need to register the subscriber locations; - 3)A community of BSs is formed in an ad-hoc mode; in this community are included Base Stations, if any two of the base stations form a neighborhood or have a successive neighborhood relationship between each other; every Base Station maintains the list of the Base Stations forming the community.
+Supplementary, when using the IP based communication approach:

-- 3) A community of BSs-air network system is formed in an ad-hoc modemanner; in this-the community are is a collective of air networksincluded Base Stations, if a Any two of the base stations either form a neighborhood be directly or have a successive neighborhood relationship between neighboring with each other; every Bbase Sstation should maintains the list of the directly neighboring air network systems forming the community.
-Supplementary, when using the IP-based communication approach: - a.
-An SS will not communicate directly with a foreign BS in IP-based communication; - b.
-It is no need to register the SS location. - 4) All the Base Stations forming a community will have synchronized MAC frames and frame number. - 5) A co-channel coexistence neighborhood community will be limited to a reasonable size; the size limitations and interactions between different coexistence neighborhoods: t.b.d. - 6) All Base Stations and their networks will as a first step seek the avoidance of co-channel utilization of the same spectrum, and will be equipped with a spectrum detection and monitoring capability which will allow this. - 7) All base stations are synchronized to a GPS clock.
-The start of all MAC frame and other transaction are referenced to the rising edge of this clock. - 8) All base stations and their networks, operating in the LE bands, will provide the opportunity to other non-IEEE 802.16h systems to communicate their coexistence requests to the IEEE 802.16h networks. - 9) The IEEE 802.16h systems will recognize the use of radar and other systems having higher priority to LE spectrum. - 10) Every network will have a guaranteed minimum access time for the interference free use of the radio resource, being able to receive with minimum interference and to transmit at the needed powers for allowing communication between its Base Station and the remote subscribers. - Ccoexistence Nneighbor (CoNBR)-BSs network: The base stations air network system which could can create interference to/from each other or that have valid SSs in the common coverage area another air network system are called Coexistence neighbor (CoNBR)-BSs network of the other air network system.
+a.An SS will not communicate directly with a foreign BS in IP-based communication; b.It is no need to register the SS location.

+- 4)3) All the Base Stations forming a community will have synchronized MAC frames and frame number. - 5)4) A community will be limited to a reasonable size; the size limitations and interactions between different coexistence neighborhoods: t.b.d. - (6)5) All Base Stations and their networks will as a first step seek the avoidance of co-channel utilization of the same spectrum, and will be equipped with a spectrum detection and monitoring capability which will allow this. - 7)6) All base stations are synchronized to a GPS clock.
+The start of all MAC frame and other transaction are referenced to the rising edge of this clock. - 8)7) All base stations and their networks, operating in the LE bands, will provide the opportunity to other non-IEEE 802.16h systems to communicate their coexistence requests to the IEEE 802.16h networks. - 9)8) The IEEE 802.16h systems will recognize the use of radar and other systems having higher priority to LE spectrum. - 10) Every network will have a guaranteed minimum access time for the interference free use of the radio resource, being able to receive with minimum interference and to transmit at the needed powers for allowing communication between its Base Station and the remote subscribers. - Coexistence Neighbor (CoNBR) BSs: The base stations could create interference to each other or that have valid SSs in the common coverage area are called Coexistence neighbor (CoNBR) BSs, and shall form a coexistence neighborhood. - There are 2 basic conditions to form a coexistence neighborhood: - 1) Common coverage area: base stations need to be close enough in geography; - 2) Valid SSs exist in the common coverage area: When SS transfer data with one BS at a time, it shall consider other BSs as an interference source at the same time.